LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 A) Initial Prompt
 ^^^^^^^^^^^^^^^^^^

-The current Scrabble Scorer only uses one scoring algorithm.
+In the starter code, the Scrabble Scorer only uses one scoring algorithm.
 For the new version, we want to let the user pick between three algorithms.
 Define an ``initialPrompt`` function that introduces the program and asks the user which scoring algorithm to use.

 Your prompt could look something like: